 Taxidermy Terror: Barbra wanders into the house's trophy room, where the stuffed heads seriously freak her out.
 Although not as much as the corpse.
 Or the zombie.
 Or Ben.

 Teeth-Clenched Teamwork: The houseful of strangers are forced to work together until conflict ultimately breaks them apart.
 This became a defining point of zombie movies, as the living's lack of ability to work together ultimately proves their downfall.
+Some have interpreted this aspect of the film's story as Romero's metaphor for the difficulties faced by America in the Vietnam War, or the West generally in the Cold War.

 Those Two Guys: Tom and Judy are pretty separated from the other characters and the story at large.
 They hardly interact with anyone else but each other, and the only thing very memorable about them is their fiery explosive death and the sloppy zombie clean-up crew.